yodigi7/yodigi7.github.io/content/about.md

 # About Me

-I am currently a consultant for Perficient in Saint Louis, MO.
-I am working with the AI National Business Unit that works with customers across the United States.
+I am currently a consultant at Perficient in Saint Louis, MO, where I work with the AI National Business Unit serving clients across the United States.

-I have worked on plenty of projects using cloud AI services such as Google's Dialogflow to build chatbots as well as Google's Form Parser/Document AI.
+I have extensive experience in leveraging cloud AI services, such as Google's Dialogflow and Form Parser/Document AI, to develop chatbots and automate document processing.
+Currently, my focus is on Large Language Models (LLMs), harnessing their power to generate and understand content.
-Currently working a lot with LLMs (large language models) to generate/understand content.
-One common use case for generative models such as LLMs is being able to ingest a specific website for a company and then have it answer question as a customer service representative would do.
-This is a very good solution that can take off the burden of human customer service representatives by having the AI field a lot of the more basic questions with up to date information.
-It also is a good solution for answering the long-tail questions that have yet to be implemented into a solution such as Dialogflow.

-My passion is with hard challenges with no predefined solution which is what brought me to programming but even more so AI.
-I love what I do which is why I have plenty of time and energy to continue on my side projects.
-This allows me to build my skillset since I have built many projects from the ground up on my own.
-I have a lot of experience with learning new things on my own as that is how I built most of my knowledge base.
+One exciting application of LLMs is their ability to transform websites into virtual customer service representatives.
+By ingesting specific websites and enabling the AI to answer questions, we can reduce the workload of human customer service representatives, handling basic queries with up-to-date information and addressing long-tail questions not covered by traditional solutions like Dialogflow.

+My passion lies in tackling challenging problems with no predefined solutions, which is what drew me to programming and AI.
+I'm deeply committed to what I do, dedicating time and energy to my side projects.
+These personal initiatives have allowed me to build a diverse skill set, as I've created numerous projects from scratch.
+Self-learning has been a cornerstone of my knowledge base, and I thrive on acquiring new skills independently.

+I'm all about the joy of learning and helping others along the way.
+I genuinely adore the hands-on aspect of coding – it's not just a job; it's my passion.
+My journey into software development started back in high school when I was self-taught.
+Looking back, I wished I had a mentor to guide me through those early days.
+Fortunately, I found some amazing mentors during college and my career who made a world of difference in my growth.
+Now, I'm eager to pay it forward by supporting newer developers on their own paths to success.

 # Tech Stack

-* Java
-* Python
+- Python
-* Javascript
-* Angular/Vue
-* SQL
+- Java
+- JavaScript
+- Front-end frameworks: Angular, Vue, Svelte
+- Databases: NoSQL/SQL

 # Other Skills

-* sklearn/keras
-* AI/ML
-* maven
-* git
-* CI/CD
-* unit-testing
+- LangChain + LLMs
+- Google Cloud Platform
+- Machine learning libraries: scikit-learn/keras
+- Version control with Git
+- CI/CD (Continuous Integration/Continuous Deployment)
+- Unit testing